junglok/tem-docs/docs/faq.rst

 .. _how to update cryosparc softwares:

-How to upgrade (or downgrade) to the specfic version of cryosparc softwares?
+How to upgrade (or downgrade) to the specific version of cryosparc softwares?
 ============================================================================

 The following update guides summarize the procedure for cryosparc's master and worker software updates.